Eleven crass things managers do when recruiting

 Remember that they might just know more than you do.

-Don’t insult the interviewee when discussing what they do today, for example by saying that what they are involved in today is of no value.
+Don’t insult the interviewee when discussing what they do today, for example by saying that what they are involved in today is of no value to your firm.

 Never turn a candidate down with an officious letter attached to a one-line email.
 And don’t turn them down through a third party, like a recruitment agent.
 Think about how you will decline them.
 How would you want to be turned down?